codepilotsf/ezpz-ui/src/routes/radio/+page.md

 ### Label

-A `label` prop let's you define a simple String to be used as the radio label.
+A `label` prop let's you define a string to be used as the radio label.

 ```svelte
 <Radio label="Choose wisely" />